2016 Axalta "We Paint Winners" 400

 The 2016 Axalta "We Paint Winners" 400 was a NASCAR Sprint Cup Series stock car race held on June 6, 2016 at Pocono Raceway in Long Pond, Pennsylvania.
 The race, postponed a day because of persistent rain, was contested over 160 laps on the 2.5 mi triangular racecourse, and was the fourteenth race of the 2016 NASCAR Sprint Cup Series.

-An advertisement for the Axalta "We Paint Winners" 400, encouraging fans to buy tickets for the race.

 Kurt Busch scored his first and only victory of the 2016 season, his third career victory at Pocono and first win at the track since 2007. the race had 14 lead changes among different drivers and ten cautions for 40 laps.

 Background

 Layout of Pocono Raceway, the track where the race was held.

-The race was held at Pocono Raceway, which is a three-turn superspeedway located in Long Pond, Pennsylvania.
-The track hosts two annual NASCAR Sprint Cup Series races: the Axalta "We Paint Winners" 400 and the Pennsylvania 400, as well as one Xfinity Series and Camping World Truck Series event.
-Since 2013, the track is also host to a Verizon IndyCar Series race.

-Pocono Raceway is one of a very few NASCAR tracks not owned by either Speedway Motorsports, Inc. or International Speedway Corporation.
-It is operated by the Igdalsky siblings Brandon, Nicholas, and sister Ashley, and cousins Joseph IV and Chase Mattioli, all of whom are third-generation members of the family-owned Mattco Inc, started by Joseph II and Rose Mattioli.

-Outside of the NASCAR races, the track is used throughout the year by Sports Car Club of America (SCCA) and motorcycle clubs as well as racing schools and an IndyCar race.
-The triangular oval also has three separate infield sections of racetrack – North Course, East Course and South Course.
-Each of these infield sections use a separate portion of the tri-oval to complete the track.
-During regular non-race weekends, multiple clubs can use the track by running on different infield sections.
-Also some of the infield sections can be run in either direction, or multiple infield sections can be put together – such as running the North Course and the South Course and using the tri-oval to connect the two.
+Pocono Raceway is a 2.5 mi tri-oval track in Blakeslee, Pennsylvania.
+Entering the race, Kevin Harvick leads the points with 457, while Kurt Busch is 36 points back, Jimmie Johnson is 48 points back, Kyle Busch is 52 points back, and Carl Edwards is 53 points back.
+Harvick, Johnson, Kyle Busch, Edwards, Brad Keselowski, Martin Truex Jr., Matt Kenseth, and Denny Hamlin have already clinched a Chase position.